appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/docker.md

 #### Using 3rd Party or Self-hosted Artifact Registry

-If your organization uses another registry (harbor, nexus etc.), in order to use Appcircle registry, you can head to the [External Image Registries](../configure-server/external-image-registry.md) document for detailed usage and configuration examples.
+If your organization uses another registry (harbor, nexus, etc.), in order to use the Appcircle registry, you can head to the [External Image Registries](../configure-server/external-image-registry.md) document for detailed usage and configuration examples.

 ### :tada: Ready